 EVENTS AT THE CENTRE

 Special events take place at the Fraser River Discovery Centre (FRDC).
-To learn about some of them, check out the following events on the venue’s website:
+Check out the following events on the venue’s website to learn about some of them:

 Guided Tours of the facility also take place on Fridays, Saturdays and Sundays at 10:30 am and 12:30 pm.
-For these you need to register in advance.
+You need to register for these in advance.
 Quayside Walking Tours also happen on Fridays, Saturdays and Sundays.

-For a list of other special events and activities hosted by the attraction, see the FRDC’s Calendar of Events.
+See the FRDC’s Calendar of Events for a list of other special events and activities hosted by the attraction.

 The Fraser River Discovery Centre is a place where the public can learn about the Fraser River, its ecosystems and the surrounding environment.
 It’s a great place for young children and their families.

-As of January 2024, the venue is open Wednesdays to Sundays until the middle of June.
-Then, guests can visit every day of the week between mid-June and the first weekend of September.
+The venue is usually open Wednesdays to Sundays until the end of June.
+Guests can visit every day of the week from early July until early September.

 Admission Rates

 Family passes are also available for $20 and cover two adults and up to four children.
-In addition, there are guided tours of the exhibits on Friday, Saturday and Sunday most weeks.
+In addition, there are guided tours of the exhibits on Saturday and Sunday most weeks.
 Tours are approximately one hour long and cost an extra $5 per person.
+Advanced registration is required.

-If you plan to visit the Discovery Centre more than once a year, consider getting an annual pass.
+Consider getting an annual pass if you plan to visit the Discovery Centre more than once a year.
 The price for one is pretty much equal to four visits, so if you plan on visiting five or more times in a year it’s a good deal.

 Annual passes also come with a variety of perks, a couple of which are getting into Super Saturdays for free and receiving a 15% discount on products at the Discovery Shop.

-Prices for an annual pass as of early 2024 are the following:
+Prices for an annual pass as of March, 2025, are the following:

 Quayside Walking Tours